dave-b-b/puppeteer-jest-firestore/README.md

 In order to get this running, first you'll have to clone this repository to your local machine.

 Then you'll need to create a *.env* file with your Firestore Service Account key.
-It needs to be in the following format for the code to work:
+It needs to be in the following format for the code to work and needs to be located in the root directory:

 `SERVICE_ACCOUNT_KEY=<Your_API_KEY>`